Christopher Bieber

-Christopher Bieber (born 3 July 1989) is a German footballer who plays for TSV Aubstadt in the Regionalliga Bayern.
+Christopher Bieber (born 3 July 1989) is a German footballer who most recently played for TSV Aubstadt in the Regionalliga Bayern.

 Bieber made his debut for Karlsruher SC on 5 February 2010, in a 2–1 away defeat against St. Pauli, after he came off the bench to replace Lars Stindl on the 82 minute.
 After two seasons with Karlsruhe's first team, Bieber moved abroad to Dutch FC Oss.